"Do I Need to Use Kosher Salt?"

-Relative Density of Salts
+Relative Bulk Density of Salts

 Here are the relative densities of a few common types of salt you'll find:

 All salt is technically kosher.
-"Kosher salt" is really a misnomer for "koshering salt," as its large grains make it more effective at drawing out liquid from meat during the koshering process.
+"Kosher salt" is really a misnomer for koshering salt, as its large grains make it more effective at drawing out liquid from meat during the koshering process.
 But that's not why chefs like to use it.

 Yep, I thought so.

-When is Table Salt Ok?
+When Is Table Salt Okay?

 There is one occasion when table salt actually has a small leg up over kosher salt: when you need to dissolve it quickly in a liquid.
-When making a high salinity solution (such as a brine), table salt will dissolve a little faster than kosher salt due to the smaller size of its crystals.
+When you're making a high-salinity solution (such as a brine), table salt will dissolve a little faster than kosher salt due to the smaller size of its crystals.
 Incidentally, did you know that maximum solubility of salt in water is pretty much the same no matter how hot or cold your liquid?
 Wowza!

 When Should I Use Fancy-Pants Sea Salt?